JooNiv/Personal-website/README.md

 Available [here](https://www.jooniv.fi).

 For running locally you need Python3 and NodeJs.
-First clone the repository, navigate to it and run
+First clone the repository, navigate to the root and run

 ```
 pip install -r requirements.txt
 ```

+then navigate to the frontend directory and run

 ```
 npm install